Hi, I'm Lizzie

 In 2018, while on maternity leave, I watched a film called The True Cost that documented the harrowing global effects of fast fashion trends.
 I knew a change had to happen.
 Was my joy of new clothes really worth that sadness and scale of impact?
 And what was the alternative to buy?

-Through creativity we can beautifully reimagine today and our future ways of doing things, from food, community to fashion.
+Through creativity we can reimagine the future, revealing more nourishing ways of doing things, from food, community to fashion for whole communities.

 Believing in our imagination, matters.